-The manufacturing process we use to produce SGT-001 is complex and has not been validated for commercial use.
-We have no experience manufacturing SGT-001, SGT-003 and our other product candidates.
+The manufacturing process we have used historically and the manufacturing process we plan to use in the future to produce SGT-001 are complex and have not been validated for commercial use.
+We have limited experience manufacturing SGT-001, SGT-003 and other future product candidates.
 Building our own manufacturing facility, if we decide to do so in the future, would require substantial additional investment, would be time-consuming and may be subject to delays, including those resulting from compliance with regulatory requirements.
 In addition, building a manufacturing facility may cost more than we currently anticipate.
-Although we may establish our own manufacturing facility to support a commercial launch, if we are unable to do so or otherwise decide not to do so, we may be unable to produce commercial materials or meet demand, if any should develop, for SGT-001, SGT-003 and our other product candidates.
-Any such failure could delay or prevent our commercialization of SGT-001, SGT-003 or our other product candidates.
-The production of SGT-001 requires processing steps that are more complex than those required for most chemical pharmaceuticals.
+Although we may establish our own manufacturing facility to support a commercial launch, if we are unable to do so or otherwise decide not to do so, we may be unable to produce commercial materials or meet demand, if any should develop, for SGT-001, SGT-003 and other future product candidates.
+Any such failure could delay or prevent our commercialization of SGT-001, SGT-003 or other future product candidates.
+The production of SGT-001 using both the process we have used historically and using a transient transfection-based process require processing steps that are more complex than those required for most chemical pharmaceuticals.
 Moreover, unlike chemical pharmaceuticals, the physical and chemical properties of a gene transfer product candidate such as ours generally cannot be fully characterized.
 As a result, assays of the finished product may not be sufficient to ensure that the product will perform in the intended manner.
-Accordingly, we employ multiple steps to control our manufacturing process to assure that the process works and that SGT-001 is made strictly and consistently in compliance with the process.
+Accordingly, we have and will continue to employ multiple steps to control our manufacturing process to assure that the process works and that SGT-001 is made strictly and consistently in compliance with the process.
 As a result of the limited number of FDA approvals for gene transfer products to date, the timeframe required for us to obtain approval for a cGMP gene therapy manufacturing facility in the United States is uncertain.
-We must supply all necessary documentation in support of a BLA or MAA on a timely basis and must adhere to the FDA's and the European Union's cGMP requirements before we can obtain marketing approval for SGT-001, SGT-003 and our other product candidates.
+We must supply all necessary documentation in support of a BLA or MAA on a timely basis and must adhere to the FDA's and the European Union's cGMP requirements before we can obtain marketing approval for SGT-001, SGT-003 and other future product candidates.
 In order to obtain approval, we will need to ensure that all of our processes, methods and equipment are compliant with cGMP requirements, and perform extensive audits of contract laboratories, manufacturers and suppliers.